 Kasco equipment has Thermal Overloads built in that will turn the unit off if it overheats.
 Once the unit has cooled down, it will start back up.
 If you are noticing these symptoms, the unit should be unplugged right away because the Thermal Overload will continue to turn on and off until it burns out which could result in motor damage.
 Unplug the unit and take out of the water to find the cause of the problem.
 The problem could be one of many, such as low water, build-up on the unit preventing heat dissipation, something inhibiting the free rotation of the shaft, etc. If something is caught in the unit or there is a build-up on the unit, remove the debris and, if caught early enough, the unit should be fine.
 Contact a Kasco representative before restarting the unit.

 THE INSIDE OF THE CONTROL BOX IS BLACKENED

-Kasco 240volt control panels have built in Surge Protection.
-A lightening strike has likely occurred near your equipment or control box.
+Kasco 240volt control panels have built-in Surge Protection.
+A lightning strike has likely occurred near your equipment or control box.
 The surge protector is likely burned-out and needs to be replaced.
 The GFCI breaker should be also checked for damage and replaced if not functioning properly.
 Check the wiring for any damage as well.
 The smoke residue in the box can be cleaned up.
 Once the components are inspected and replaced, test the system to ensure the controls function properly.

-NOTE: Surge Protectors are designed to dissipate most of the energy from a non-direct hit; nothing can protect from a direct lightening hit.
-Contact your Kasco representative for assistance with repair and replacement parts.
+NOTE: Surge Protectors are designed to dissipate most of the energy from a non-direct hit; nothing can protect from a direct lightning hit.